MatheusESMelo/django-project-2/README.md

 ![TelaHomeUs](./imgs/img1us.png)

-#### Completed Activities: Completed activities are displayed in individual cards, each containing only a title and a button to unmark as completed.
+#### Completed Activities: Completed activities are displayed in individual cards, each containing only a title and a button to mark as undone.

 ![TelaHomeUs2](./imgs/img2us.png)